emmiesueb/pokemon_C_CPP/README.md

 # Pokémon in C/C++
 This project was completed for COM S 3270 at Iowa State University.
-A database from the ISU Pyrite server is pulled from to provide CSV files that are parsed before starting the game.
+Project initially pulled from the IAState pyrite server's pokedex database, but now has an Assets folder containing various CSV files that get parsed before running the game.
+The original Makefile was also reconfigured to account for either a Unix or Windows system.

 ## How To Play
 To start, run `make clean` in order to clean up the workspace, then run `make` to generate the necessary object files.
 In the repository folder, after a call to `make`, you can then run the game with the `./pokemon327` command.
-It will take a moment to start up, as it is parsing through the CSV files pulled from database in the Pyrite server.
+It will take a moment to start up, as it is parsing through several large CSV files.
 <img width="1139" height="661" alt="image" src="https://github.com/user-attachments/assets/5b546fe9-f5d1-4d69-922c-f54dfab093b2" />

 A "game loop" has been implemented, where the PC has the top priority to move--this means the PC will always take its turn first, while NPCs will move after the PC has taken a turn.
 The PC is denoted by the `@` symbol.
 The currently generated map cell that the PC is in will be displayed in the bottom left in the format `#(E/W)x#(N/S)`.